 Examples Of App Store Screenshots

-Click here to see different types and styles of screenshots.
-Note the varying colors, background patterns, angles, and device frames.
-There is no single correct style, and it's prudent to consider multiple styles before settling on the perfect one for your app.
+Explore different types of app store screenshots.
+Note the varying colors, background patterns, font styles, graphical accents, and device frames.
+There is no one "correct" style.
+We strongly urge you to evaluate multiple styles before adopting one for your app.